 The Joyce is providing current ticket holders with the following options:

 If we do not hear from you by the scheduled opening on March 31, we will automatically refund your tickets.
 If you would like to make a donation to the company you were scheduled to see, please request a refund and visit the company's website to make your contribution.

 Our Box Office phone lines are very busy at this time.
 For the best service, please use this survey we created to select your choice from the options above.
 We appreciate your patience in processing these requests.

 In these rare and difficult times, we truly appreciate your investment in New York City’s rich arts and culture organizations.
 As a valued member of our Joyce family, you can understand the financial impact of these changes on our dance community at large.
 We ask you to consider donating your ticket as support during this time.

 As we are monitoring the situation, we will continue to seek guidance and best practices from the appropriate health authorities and communicate any updates to our patrons.
 Please visit our website for any immediate updates regarding performances.

 Limón Dance Company showcases the range of its founder’s choreographic mastery in a timely and moving program performed by dancers known for their “humility, unpretentiousness, and faith” (The New York Times).
 In The Traitor, Limón draws from the archetypal power struggle between Judas and Jesus, a charged indictment of political fear mongering that is fiercely relevant today.
 Live piano accompanies his sparkling Mazurkas, choreographed as a gift to his dancers.
 Orfeo, one of Limón’s final works, is a lyrical lament of love set to the music of Beethoven.

-To Be Announced.
+Approximately 1 hour and 27 minutes.
 Late seating will be at the discretion of house management and latecomers are not guaranteed they will be seated in their purchased seats.